SoupNet-Technologies/API-Dr/README.md

-# SNT API Doctor
+# API Doctor

-SNT API Doctor is a Python application designed to manage and interact with various REST APIs and comes with some public APIs.
+API Doctor is designed to manage and interact with various REST APIs and comes with some public APIs.
 It comes with a GUI to add, view, edit, and send API requests.

 ## Features